Lachlan-Mayne/english-notes/Peter/Human Resources.md

 If employees are unmotivated and management does not listen to their suggestions, then undergoing a training program for the employees may be a valid human resource management process that would improve the culture of the workplace.

+## Maintenance:
+**Maintenance is about motivating, retaining and managing the wellbeing of staff to keep them motivated and committed**